Tiger Balm Tales Vol. 10

 Day 9 – No Room at the Inns…

 Our current guest house in Gunsang had no electricity, but it did have personality.
 In fact, this was the first guest house we stayed in which offered an ‘en-suite’ toilet.
-I was pretty excited about the prospect of not having to get up, put on my down coat and boots to go outside to the outhouse!
-When I entered our little guest room, sure enough we had our own little bathroom, but quickly my visions of a typical bathroom were dashed.
-In my excitement, I had allowed myself to forget that I was in Nepal, and therefore was dreaming of a toilet, sink and towels.
-However what greeted me was a simple outhouse (cement floor and squat toilet) attached to our room; a little less glamorous than my mind’s picture.
+I was pretty excited about the prospect of not having to get up and put on my down coat and boots to go outside to the outhouse!
+When I entered our little guest room, sure enough, we had our own little bathroom, but quickly my visions of a typical bathroom were dashed.
+In my excitement, I had allowed myself to forget that I was in Nepal and therefore was dreaming of a toilet, sink, and towels.
+However, what greeted me was a simple outhouse (cement floor and squat toilet) attached to our room; a little less glamorous than my mind’s picture.
 Regardless, it was next to our bed – and that was great.

 There would be no place to purchase toothpaste for the next 3 days.
 We would have to rely on gum.
 I wondered how long it would take the earth to break down a tube of toothpaste in the ‘sewer’…probably longer than my lifetime.
 Not very ‘green of me’…but it was an accident!

 Regardless of the toothpaste mishap, this little guesthouse in Gunsang was my favorite along the whole trail.
 The family who ran the guesthouse during the trekking season had an abundance of smiles to offer and their diligence in keeping the place clean and inviting was inspiring.
 I was actually a bit sad to leave their hospitable environment, knowing that our future trekking and lodging were uncertain as we continued to climb.